eth-brownie/brownie/docs/api-project.rst

 The ``project`` package contains classes and methods for initializing, loading and compiling Brownie projects.

-At startup, Brownie automatically loads your project and creates objects to interact with it.
+At startup Brownie automatically loads your project and creates objects to interact with it.
 It is unlikely you will need to use this package unless you are using Brownie via the regular python interpreter.

-``brownie.project.loader``
+``brownie.project.main``
 ==========================

-The ``loader`` module contains methods for creating, loading, and closing projects.
+The ``main`` module contains higher level methods for creating, loading, and closing projects.
 All of these methods are available directly from ``brownie.project``.

 Package Methods
 ---------------

-.. py:method:: loader.check_for_project(path)
+.. py:method:: main.check_for_project(path)

     Checks for an existing Brownie project within a folder and it's parent folders, and returns the base path to the project as a ``Path`` object.
 Returns ``None`` if no project is found.